Technologicat/unpythonic/README.md

 # Unpythonic: `let`, assign-once, dynamic scoping

-Constructs that change the rules.
-A study in what we can or cannot bend Python to do, while keeping things simple.
+Simple constructs that change the rules.

 ```python
 from unpythonic import *